 PG Cert Medical Education

-Department of Human Metabolism, Faculty of Medicine, Dentistry and Health
+Academic Unit of Medical Education, Faculty of Medicine, Dentistry and Health

 Enhance your career with a masters in a specialist field.
 Our courses are backed by world-class interdisciplinary research.